 Glyco-Flexx III Dog Chews are specifically designed to supply the proper supplementation levels for active or working dogs and seniors.
 Glyco-Flexx III is made with 10 different compounds thought to support joint health, including: glucosamine, MSM, green-lipped mussel, DMG, Vitamin E, Vitamin C, manganese, grape seed extract, L-glutathione and selenium.

 User Reviews: Most owners who provided Glyco-Flexx III to their dog for several weeks reported improvements in both flexibility, mobility and activity level.
 It also appears to help reduce the pain many dogs with arthritis or hip dysplasia experience.
 Unfortunately, a few owners reported quality-control problems with Glyco-Flex III; however, such reports were very rare in relation to the number of owners who were very pleased.

-Bottom Line: Glyco-Flexx III contains more joint-supporting compounds than any of the other supplements in our review, so it may be a good option for dogs who have not responded to other supplements.
+Bottom Line: Glyco-Flexx III contains more joint-supporting compounds than any of the other hip and joint supplements for dogs that we reviewed.
+Accordingly, it may be a good option for dogs who have not responded to other supplements.
 Most dogs seem to find the taste acceptable and the price is very reasonable, so it represents a low-risk option that deserves consideration.